lojoo/course-project/CodeBook.md

 meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-In the following data, the means of each above mentioned variable for each activity and each subject.
+In the tidydata, the means of each above mentioned variable for each activity and each subject.
 First two variables are grouping variables.

 ====================================================================